DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -e, --skip-js-errors

-When a JavaScript error occurs on a tested web page, TestCafe stops test execution and posts an error message to a report.
+When a JavaScript error occurs on a tested web page, TestCafe stops test execution and posts an error message and a stack trace to a report.
 To ignore JavaScript errors, use the `-e`(`--skip-js-errors`) option.

 For example, the following command runs tests from the specified file and forces TestCafe to ignore JavaScript errors: